"The mass of men lead lives of quiet desperation" - Henry Thoreau

 "To the living we owe our respect, to the dead we owe nothing but the truth."
 Voltaire.

-I should add that I update the "Sheffield" articles as and when relevant information becomes available.
-Most of them are based on information I came across whilst researching in the local archives and reading old newspapers.
-I have tried only to put material on the site that is not easily available elsewhere and so that is why there are no articles on The Sheffield Flood, Charlie Peace, The Hillsborough Disaster etc. I am also conscious of the need not to compromise the privacy of the living and so the articles are definitely historical in perspective.
-I try to adhere to the "forty year rule."
+The articles on Sheffield are updated as and when relevant material becomes available.
+Most of the articles are based on information I came across whilst researching in the local archives and reading old newspapers.
+I have tried only to put content on the site that is not easily available elsewhere and so that is why there are no articles on The Sheffield Flood, Charlie Peace, The Hillsborough Disaster etc. I am also conscious of the need not to compromise the privacy of the living and so the articles are definitely historical in perspective.
+I try wherever possible to adhere to the "forty year rule."

 "We are ceasing to regard smoke and filth as necessary evils and are striving after remedies.
 Perhaps our children will once again see roses blooming in Attercliffe and trout on the rise near Lady's Bridge".
 J.D.
 Leader (1891)